MarcoEc03/tic-tac-toe/README.md

 - [x] different colors for different players
 - [x] add border to the buttons
 - [x] add a button to restart the game
+- [x] add an image in the titlebar
+- [x] set-up viewport for mobile devices

 #### ©MARCO ECCEL 2021